sssaang/sssaang/README.md

 - 👋 Hi, I’m @sssaang
 - 👀 I’m interested in Server Engineering
-- 🌱 I’m currently learning MSA Architecture, Design Patterns, and System Design
 - 💞️ I’m looking to collaborate on projects associates heavy user traffics and data management
-- 📫 How to reach me sang.kim@mathpresso.com
+- 📫 How to reach me thanato0912@gmail.com

 <!---
 sssaang/sssaang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.